| Oracle9iAS Reports Services Publishing Reports to the Web Release 2 (9.0.2) Part Number A92102-01 |

 no |

 Use SOURCE to specify the report/library or list of reports/libraries to be converted.
-The rwconverter
+The rwconverter command requires that you specify a source report or library.

 SOURCE={source_name|(source_name1, source_name2, ...)}

-Any valid report/library name or filename, or a list of valid report/library names or filenames enclosed in parentheses and separated by commas (e.g., (qanda, test, dmast)
+Any valid report/library name or filename, or a list of valid report/library names or filenames enclosed in parentheses and separated by commas (e.g., (qanda, test, dmast)).

 None